Auto Trader alternatives – the ultimate guide

 How it works

-In these networks, only fellow site users can bid on or instantly purchase your goods.
-Some have additional seller and buyer protections – that is a major selling point for eBay, which is also the only site in this group to offer secure payment through their platform.
+Your listing will be shown to fellow platform users, and only those with an account will be able to bid or purchase your vehicle.
+Some of these platforms have additional seller/buyer protections – such as eBay, which is also the only site in this group that offers secure payment through their platform.

-When you sell on Facebook marketplace, Gumtree, and Shpock, you have to handle the negotiations and payment yourself.
-On eBay, your car listing has a minimum purchase price (like Motorway’s ‘reserve price’) to avoid any time-wasters who offer less than you’re willing to accept.
+When you sell on Facebook Marketplace, Gumtree, and Shpock, you have to handle the negotiations and payment yourself.
+On eBay, your car listing has a minimum purchase price (like Motorway’s reserve price).
+This helps avoid any time-wasters who offer less than you’re willing to accept.

 Admin fees and payments

-eBay is free to list on, and final sales value (including postage and other fees) is subject to a 12.8% fee, and a fixed charge of 30p per order.
-When the total value exceeds £2,500, you pay a 3% fee on the value over £2,500.
+eBay is free to list on but your final sale value (including postage and other fees) is subject to a 12.8% fee, and a fixed charge of 30p per order.
+If your total value exceeds £2,500, you have to pay a 3% fee on the value over £2,500.

 Instant online car-buying companies

-There’s currently a lot of these companies out there, offering slightly different services – but, traditionally, instant car buyers offer a quick alternative to selling your car privately on a marketplace like Auto Trader.
+There are plenty of these companies around and each one offers a slightly different service.
+Instant car buyers traditionally offer a quick alternative to selling your car on a marketplace such as Auto Trader.
+As with everything though, there are pros and cons to be considered:

-Read our complete guide for more information on the various admin fees and experience that can be expected from different instant online car buying companies.
+Read our complete guide for more information on the various admin fees and experiences that can be expected from different instant online car buying companies.

 With We Buy Any Car, you drive to a hub to have your car inspected in-person.